zejyun6018/ipi-doc-source/source/neuron_pi/ros_domain_id.md

-# ROS domain ID in ROS2
+title: ROS domain ID in ROS2
+---

 [ROS_DOMAIN_ID](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#get-a-personal-ros-domain-id) is an environment variable to separate the DDS domain.
 Topics can be interoperated in the same ROS domain.
 The default `ROS_DOMAIN_ID` in [ros_dotfiles](https://github.com/Adlink-ROS/ros_dotfiles) is **30**.